Filipino American music: Hip hop

 Pinoy hip hop has been inspired by African American artists of the United States, particularly those of other races such as Latinos and other Asian Americans in the multiracial and multicultural San Francisco Bay Area and other metropolitan areas in California.
 The San Francisco Bay Area represents one of the largest Filipino populations outside of Manila.

 Some notable Filipino American hip hop artists include Jack Dejusus (a.k.a.
 'Kiwi') and Jonah Deocampo (a.k.a.
 'Bambu') in the group Native Guns which also features Chinese American Patrick Huang (a.k.a.
 DJ Phatrick).
 Formed in 2002 as a West Coast underground hip hop group, the trio produced albums and mixtapes with themes of activism and particularly geared toward life in Los Angeles during the aftermath of the 1992 Los Angeles riots.
 A main feature of their work is the racially fueled times for minorities in the United States and how colored urban youths are treated unfairly in the United States.
 Their work can be described of that of "raptivism", as seen by their use of sampling Martin Luther King Jr. speeches into their work.
-Though Filipino, their multicultural and multiracial messages are of most other racial groups, which can be seen by mentioning they are from "Califaztlan", a term heavily used by Chicano members.
+Though Filipinos, their multicultural and multiracial messages are of most other racial groups, which can be seen by mentioning they are from "Califaztlan", a term heavily used by Chicano members.
 The group produced the critically acclaimed album Barrel Men (2006) along with two mixtapes Stray Bullets Mixtape Volume I (2004) and Stray Bullets Mixtape Volume II (2007).
 Both members have released solo material of equal themes of activism, with Bambu releasing his album Self-Titled (2002) on the tenth anniversary of the L.A. riots since he was involved and acted in the riots themselves.
 Native Guns disbanded in 2007, however, they came back together in 2010 to produce the song "Hand Cuffs", continuing to use their personal experiences of police in L.A. in the 1990s and have a strong anti-LAPD message.